Who Dispatched Dani From Dungiven?

 (c) 2023 – the term ‘Whodunit Hunt’, associated logo, website content, and all Hunt routes, ideas, photos, are all protected by copyright.
 Any copying, impersonation or distribution of anything embraced by our copyright is intellectual theft and therefore unlawful and illegal.
 Please respect the law as well as all of our hard work.

-• The Torrent Trail is a driving Whodunit Hunt that starts at Dungannon and ends at Aughnacloy.
-It is a self-guided, deluxe murder mystery trail.
+The Torrent Trail is a driving Whodunit Hunt that starts at Donaghmore and ends at Aughnacloy.
+It is a self-guided, murder mystery trail.

-• Your 45 mile / 72 km route takes in a wealth of historic sites!
-You’ll see an impressive Irish Cross, a castle, an ancient hill fort, neolithic sites thousands of years old, visit an old cottage where the parent of a past U.S. president lived and an estate with pleasant walks… and much more.
+- Your 42 mile / 67 km route takes in a wealth of historic sites!
+You’ll see impressive Irish Crosses and a detailed replica, a castle ruin, an ancient hill fort, visit an old cottage where the parent of a past U.S. president lived… and lots more!

-• The recommended time for this murder mystery, excluding refreshment stops and return journey, is 5-6 hours.
-So allow the best part of a day out.
+- The recommended time for this murder mystery, excluding refreshment stops or extended walks, is 4-5 hours.

-• Accessibility – it is mostly flat where the clues are to be found, with no steps that must be navigated.
-However, there are inclined streets in Dungannon and one clue involves a short climb to a hill fort.
+- Accessibility – it is mostly flat where the clues are to be found, apart from a short hill ascent to Clogher Fort.

 To pay using Paypal click here (or in the menu) to order this, or any other, Whodunit Hunt.

-The starting point is in Dungannon, shown in the map below:
+The starting point is at Donaghmore, near Dungannon as shown in the map below:

 Who Murdered Tanya Magee From Tandragee?